-This paper proposes a rain estimation scheme based on polarimetric radar data, which integrates three components (DSD retrieval, attenuation correction and the variational method) as a whole and enables rain estimation to benefit from all of them.
+This paper proposes a rain estimation scheme based on polarimetric radar data, which integrates three components (DSD retrieval, attenuation correction, and the variational method) as a whole and enables rain estimation to benefit from all of them.
 More specifically, the proposed scheme is a two-dimensional variational scheme for DSD retrieval.
-Polarimetric radar data used in this scheme are radar reflectivity of horizontal polarization (Z_H), Z{DR}, and K{DP} of a plan position indicator (PPI) sweep.
-The C-G DSD model is used due to its flexibility in representing DSD variability.
+Polarimetric radar data used in this scheme are radar reflectivity of horizontal polarization Z_H , Z{DR} , and K{DP} of a plan position indicator (PPI) sweep.
+The C-G DSD model is used because of its flexibility in representing DSD variability.
 The state vectors to be variationally retrieved consist of two C-G parameters at every grid point in the analysis region.
 Attenuation is included in the forward observation operator, and attenuation correction and DSD estimation are accomplished adaptively in the iterative optimization process.
 Although this scheme is also applicable for the case of multiple station/frequency radars, this study focuses only on the application of monopole radar.
 The rest of this paper is organized as follows.
-The methodology of the proposed scheme is detailed in Section 2.
-The validity of this scheme is demonstrated using simulated Xband radar data in Section 3.
+The methodology of the proposed scheme is detailed in section 2.
+The validity of this scheme is demonstrated using simulated X-band radar data in section 3.
 Section 4 evaluates the sensitivity of this scheme using the simulated data as well.
-Real data from X-band IP1 radar and C-band OU-PIRME radar are used for testing in Section 5.
+Real data from X-band IP1 radar and C-band University of Oklahoma-Polarimetric Radar for Innovations in Meteorology and Engineering (OU-PRIME) radar are used for testing in section 5.
 The last section provides a summary and some further discussion on the proposed scheme.